SS88UK/CSF-Custom-Regex-for-VestaCP/README.md

 # CSF-Custom-Regex-for-VestaCP
-Some custom regex rules to help block brute force attacks on VestaCP servers
+Some custom regex rules to help block brute force attacks on VestaCP servers.
+See the example file `regex.custom.pm` if you need help.

 # /etc/csf/regex.custom.pm
 You must edit this file with any new custom regex patterns and place them **BEFORE** `return 0`